EthDevelopment/EthDevelopment/README.md

 - 👋 Hi, I’m @EthDevelopment
 - 👀 I’m interested in DAPPS and Crypto
 - 🌱 I’m currently learning Web3 Application and game development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me on Twitter @simbaiswaiting

 <!---
 EthDevelopment/EthDevelopment is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.